 Some WWE fans are probably not too thrilled with this recent trend of ludicrous direct-to-video WWE crossover films with animated properties.
 Personally, I choose to not go hatin’, but just proceed to have fun with whatever insanity and amusement they have to offer.
 (Besides, don’t wrestlers have the personalities of cartoon characters anyway?)
-Thus, I’ve begun to look forward to these animated movies with nearly the same fond anticipation I have for Lego’s delightful, underrated direct-to-video animated film ventures (usually, featuring the Justice League, but there was also a Scooby-Doo! one last year; coincidentally, WWE also had Scooby-Doo! crossover film last year).
+Thus, I’ve begun to look forward to these animated movies with nearly the same fond anticipation I have for Lego’s delightful, underrated direct-to-video animated film ventures (usually, featuring the Justice League, but there was also a Scooby-Doo! one last year; coincidentally, WWE also had a Scooby-Doo! crossover film last year).

 So what’s up with WWE’s latest production?
 A crossover with one of the most iconic families in fiction – the Jetsons!